Advocacy in Public Health: Making a Difference in Your Community

 Fundamentals of Public Health Law and Ethics

 This course focuses on the role of law as a critical tool for furthering public health.
 It explores federal and state authority for governmental intercession in matters of public health, describes how public health law contributes to public health accomplishments, and provides an overview of public health ethics.
-It will also emphasize the inherent tension between individual rights and public health powers.
+It also emphasizes the inherent tension between individual rights and public health powers.

 **Instructions to access the course will be provided after you register.**Learning Objectives